I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 The brave lady got a round of applause from the relieved flyers and several letters of commendation.
 No word on whether guilty party has been placed on any “no-fly” lists.

-At least two websites on Facebook and Instagram feature images of airline passengers grossing out everybody else on the plane.
-Canadian Television News reports “Bare feet on the tray table, topless, and even pantless travellers are just some of the worst offenders …” Actually no. Flight attendants report far more outlandish behaviours.
+- At least two websites on Facebook and Instagram feature images of airline passengers grossing out everybody else on the plane.
+Canadian Television News reports “Bare feet on the tray table, topless, and even pantless travelers are just some of the worst offenders . . .”
+Actually no. Flight attendants report far more outlandish behaviors.
 For those with a desire to find out how awful passengers can be a Google search for "Passenger shaming" will get the job done.

-Between 2007 and 2015, the International Air Transportation Association (IATA) collected more than 49,000 reports of unruly airline passengers.
+- In a 10-year period, the International Air Transportation Association (IATA) collected more than 66,000 reports of unruly airline passengers.
 These range from verbal assaults, physical aggression, damage to the aircraft, and “riotous behaviour.”
 But, IATA doesn’t represent all airlines, so the real number of air rage incidents is much higher.

 - “World Discovers a New Hero.”
 David Gardner, The Daily Mail,August 11, 2010.